Manuel-Ami/myJsRepo/README.md

 Repository Structure
 - `assignment-1/` → First JavaScript assignment
 - `assignment-2/` → Second JavaScript assignment
-- ... more assignments will be added here
+- ... more assignments will be added  and there